 Filming locations: New Zealand (Poor Knights Islands), Djibouti, Sudan, Canada (Vancouver Island, Great Lakes), Dominica, Grenada, South Africa, Mexico (Sea of Cortez), Iceland (Silfra fissure), Solomon Islands, Indonesia (Raja Ampat, Lembeh Strait), Vanuatu

-Scott and Andre, minus Justin but with their Kiwi mate Ellis, continue to explore the world, taking us to the most fascinating dive sites, and discovering historic wrecks and interesting creatures over 13 episodes.
+Scott Wilson and Andre Dupuis, minus Justin Lukach but with their Kiwi mate Ellis Emmett, continue to explore the world, taking us to the most fascinating dive sites, and discovering historic wrecks and interesting creatures over 13 episodes.

 Unfortunately, without Justin, it’s not the underwater version of Departures.
-Nevertheless, the sea world shown is absolutely breath-taking and even us non-divers loved watching the series.
+Nevertheless, the sea world shown is absolutely breathtaking and even we non-divers loved watching the series.
 Shame they stopped after only one season.

 73. Eat Pray Love (2010/5.8)